 Recommended Types:

-- Digital instant-read thermometers for water temperature
+- Digital instant-read thermometers for quick water temperature verification

 Brands to Consider: